Relapse Prevention Hotline

 Warning Signs of Relapse

-• Convincing yourself you could use “just once” without falling back into addiction
+• Convincing yourself you could use “just once.”
+Without falling back into addiction

-• Withdrawing from support group meetings, sober friends, or recovery activities
+• Withdrawing.
+From support group meetings, sober friends or recovery activities

-• Lashing out when others express concern about your behavior
+• Lashing out.
+When others express concern about your behavior

-• Returning to people, places, or situations associated with past use
+• Returning.
+To people, places or situations associated with past use

 If any of these feel familiar, don’t wait.
-Reaching out early — before a craving becomes a decision — is far easier than rebuilding after a full relapse.
+Reaching out early, before a craving becomes a decision, is far easier than rebuilding after a full relapse.

 Habits That Help Prevent Relapse